Mary Ann Cotton: Female Serial Killer of the 1800s

-Mary Ann Cotton was an English serial killer convicted of poisoning her stepson Charles Edward Cotton.
-She supposedly did it with arsenic, a terrible poison that causes intense gastric pain and a rapid decline of health.
-He was also not her only victim as it is likely she also murdered a total of twenty one other people, which included three of her four husbands, eleven of her thirteen children, and other relatives and friends.
+Mary Ann Cotton was an English serial killer convicted of poisoning her stepson Charles Edward Cotton in 1872.
+She supposedly did it using arsenic, a terrible poison that causes intense gastric pain and results in a rapid decline of health.
+He was not her only victim as it is likely she also murdered a total of twenty one other people, including three of her four husbands, eleven of her thirteen children, and other relatives and friends.

 Mary Ann was born on 31 October 1832 at Low Moorsely, a small village in north east England, to staunch Methodists, Michael Robson, a colliery sinker, and Margaret Londsale.
 Two years later Robson and Londsale had another girl who died a few months after birth.
 They then had a boy born in 1835 whom they named Robert.
 When Mary Ann was about five, her family moved to the village of Murton, a rural agricultural hamlet in County Durham.
 During her childhood Mary Ann was described as “exemplary” and regularly attended the Wesleyan Sunday School in Murton.
 It was also said of her that “[she] was regarded as a girl of innocent disposition and average intellect.”

 Five years after the family moved to Murton, Robson died in a work accident in February 1842.
 It happened when he fell down a narrow 300-foot mine shaft.
 His body was returned to his wife in a wheelbarrow inside a sack stamped, “Property of the South Hetton Coal Company.”
 Unfortunately, the cottage where his widow and children lived belonged to the mining company and so probably to avoid eviction, within a year or so, Lonsdale married another miner named George Stott.